GandiTheReal/DDB6-SSS-QuizAgilerFixpreis/README.md

 ## Learnings
 1) My main learning was, that trying to write all code in the main .js-file first and splitting it in components later is creating quite some overhead.
 2) My second biggest learning was that while StackOverflow is a great source of information, code/knowledge from there has to be double checked and refactored before to fit the needs better
 3) Additionally i learned how to open new pages / work with Routers
+4) I also learned how to create PDFs using a library

 ## Additional Notes
 1) Selection for max points in the Quiz is first answer > second answer > third answer